 “This is beautiful,” she murmured.
 “A palace for a prince!”

 “Please state parameters for narrative context and scenario.”

 Inari looked at the Genie and grinned.
 This was turning out to be his best day ever.

 “A prince needs a princess,” he declared.
 “Let’s skip straight to the honeymoon.”

 Namtar paused outside the shack and stared at the multicoloured lightshow spilling from the open doorway.
 From where he stood he could see the technological mirage within, the holographic palace being exactly the sort of thing he imagined would amuse Inari.
 Those in the gutter rarely looked further for inspiration than the fairytale lives of the rich.

 A figure appeared at the door.
 It was the young Chinese woman Namtar had trailed to Inari’s shack.
 A tiny drone buzzed unnoticed in the air before her, plying its lasers into her eyes to maintain the illusion.
 Not wanting to be caught the same way, Namtar withdrew a pair of polarising sunglasses from his pocket and slipped them on.
 Inari himself would be immune from the interrogation environment while he wore the security pass ring.
 The woman looked drugged and somewhat at its mercy.

-Looking for inspiration, Namtar smiled.
-His gaze had found the mining lantern hanging from the remains of the porch roof.
+Looking for inspiration, his gaze fell upon the mining lantern hanging from the remains of the porch roof.
+Namtar smiled.
 Sometimes the old stories were the best.

 The woman flopped wearily into the outside couch.
-As Namtar reached the porch, another drone zoomed out to greet him and indistinct images briefly flickered over the lenses of his glasses as it tried to draw him into the illusion.
+As Namtar reached the porch, another drone zoomed out to greet him.
+Indistinct images briefly flickered over the lenses of his glasses as it tried to draw him into the illusion.
 He batted the drone away.

 “Good evening ma’am,” he greeted.
 “Is this the house of Fat Angie?”